-Colosseum Visiting Notes: Everyone must go through a security check.
+Colosseum Visiting Notes: In 2020, special regulations are being implemented.
+Reservations are mandatory (buy tickets or book a tour).
+Everyone must go through a security check.
 You cannot enter with large backpacks, trolleys, or luggage but you can bring water and carry a day pack.
 Tour groups have a special entrance so the line to go through security is shorter and moves more quickly than the regular entrance line.
 Be alert for pickpockets in the surrounding area and avoid carrying your passport, any valuables, or money where they can be easily stolen.

 Disclaimer: I was given a complimentary tour however this has not influenced my opinion or this article.

 This post may contain affiliate links to sites I believe are of benefit to travelers.
 There is no cost to you but the small amount of revenue helps defer the cost of bringing you this free information.